-During the second half of the 20th Century it became obvious that Milwaukee had turned its back on its most valuable economic resource, the three rivers that run through the heart of the City.
-Once the center of commerce and recreation, the Milwaukee River had became one of the City’s most neglected amenities.
+During the second half of the 20th century, it bcame obvious that Milwaukee had turned its back on one of its most valuable economic resources, the three rivers that run through the heart of the City.
+Once the center of commerce and recreation, the Milwaukee River had become one of the city's most neglected amenities.

 Legal Basis of the Initiative

-Wisconsin's Public Trust Doctrine places all lakes and streams in trust for the benefit of all citizens to use for commercial navigation, pleasure boating, sailing, fishing, swimming, skating, rowing, sculling, walking, and the enjoyment of scenic beauty.
+Wisconsin's Public Trust Doctrine places all lakes and streams in trust for the benefit of all citizens to use for commercial, navigation, pleasure boating, sailing, fishing, swimming, skating, rowing, walking and the enjoyment of scenic beauty.
 To ensure compliance with the Public Trust Doctrine, the Department of Natural Resources (DNR) requested the City prepare a Master Plan to include the established guidelines for construction and use of riverwalks, as well as the location of proposed Riverwalk segments for future construction.
-The City worked in cooperation with the Wisconsin Department of Natural Resources to create a Riverfront Comprehensive Plan that would comply with the State Constitution and the Public Trust Doctrine.
+The City worked in cooperation with the DNR to create a Riverfront Comprehensive Plan that would comply with the State Constitution and the Public Trust Doctrine.

 Once this Master Plan was written and formally approved by the DNR and the City of Milwaukee, the process of issuing permits for the construction of the Riverwalk was greatly simplified.
 DNR permits for Riverwalk construction are now issued for developments consistent with the adopted Master Plan.

 The purpose of the SPROD is to provide an opportunity to create new Riverwalk projects which are compatible with their neighbors while encouraging creativity, variety and excellence in design and layout.
-The design specifications associated with the SPROD apply to but are not limited to landscaping, lighting, accessibility, adjacent building facades and the ability to connect to future Riverwalk segments.
-The overlay district applies to the lower and middle portions of the Milwaukee River, extending 3.1 miles, along both sides of the River from the Harbor northward to the former North Avenue Dam.
+The design specifications associated with the SPROD apply to, but are not limited, to landscaping, lighting, accessibility, adjacent building facades and the ability to connect to future Riverwalk segments.
+The overlay district applies to the lower and middle portions of the Milwaukee River, extending 3.1 miles, along both sides of the river, from the Harbor northward to the site of the former North Avenue Dam.

 North Avenue Dam Removal

-Upon partial removal, the river resumed a more natural course and water quality quickly began to improve.
+Upon partial removal, the river resumed a more natural course and ater quality quickly began to improve.
 By the end of 1994, the first downtown riverwalk segment, completed in accordance with the formally adopted Riverwalk Initiative, was constructed.
-Enthusiasm for further River revitalization ensued.
+Enthusiasm for further river revitalization ensued.

 With renewed interest in the Milwaukee River, additional studies were conducted with regards to improving this valuable resource.
 Study findings suggested the North Avenue Dam be removed completely to enhance revitalization efforts.
-City officials agreed, permits were secured, and in 1997 the remainder of the Dam was removed.
-A pedestrian bridge now spans the length of the River at that location and serves to connect the revitalized Brady Street neighborhood to the newly developed Beerline "B" neighborhood, located along Commerce Street.
+City officials agreed, permits were secured and in 1997 the remainder of the dam was removed.
+A pedestrian bridge now spans the length of the River at that location and serves to connect the Brady Street neighborhood to the Beerline "B" neighborhood.

-To capitalize on new interest in the River as a destination for living, shopping, and vacation, the Historic Third Ward Association, Business Improvement District No. 2, and the City of Milwaukee took steps to create a riverwalk that connect to yet distinguish itself from the Downtown's nearly complete riverwalk.
+To capitalize on new interest in the river as a destination for living, shopping, and recreation, the Historic Third Ward Association, Business Improvement District No. 2 and the City of Milwaukee took steps to create a riverwalk that connects to yet distinguished itself from the Downtown's nearly complete riverwalk.
 Planning for the $11 million project began in 1999, resulting in the Common Council's adoption of design guidelines specific to the riverwalk within the Historic Third Ward neighborhood boundaries, extending from the north side of East Clybourn Street to the Lakefront and a portion of the west side of the Milwaukee River extending from the north side of West Clybourn Street southerly to the centerline of the Menomonee River.
-The City established a Tax Incremental Financing (TIF) District to pay for the upfront costs of construction with BID No. 2 reimbursing the City 22% of the riverwalk costs from yearly assessments over a 20 year period.
+The city established a Tax Incremental Financing (TIF) District to pay for the upfront costs of construction with BID No. 2 reimbursing the City 22% of the riverwalk costs from yearly assessments over a 20 year period.

 Riverwalk construction began in 2002.
-In 2004, the nearly one mile long boardwalk within the Historic Third Ward first opened to the public and by summer of 2005, a connection to the Downtown Riverwalk was completed.
-Segments continue to be completed (Marine Terminal in 2008, River Renaissance in 2007, 80 foot gap in 2012).
+In 2004, the nearly one mile long boardwalk within the historic Third Ward first opened to the public and by summer of 2005, a connection to the Downtown Riverwalk was completed.
 Built from Ipe wood, a tropical hardwood, the Historic Third Ward Riverwalk has won several design awards since it opened, including a 2007 American Institute of Architects (AIA) Honor Award for Regional and Urban Design.
 As of January 2014, only one segment remains to be completed in the Third Ward.

 Following the infrastructure improvements, private development began with the conversion of the former Gimbels warehouse into the Brewer's Point Apartments.
-Since 2001 more than ten new condominium and mixed-use projects have been constructed, representing $87 million in value.
-More than 1000 linear feet of Riverwalk has been completed and given the completion of the Beerline B Apartments Riverwalk, one is able to walk the edge of the river from Pleasant Street to the North Avenue Dam with only a minor interruption near Humboldt Avenue.
+Since 2001, more than ten new condominium and mixed-use projects have been constructed, representing over $87 million in value.
+More than 1000 linear feet of Riverwalk has been completed and given the completion of the Beerline B Apartments Riverwalk, one is now able to walk along the riverfront from Pleasant Street to the site of the former North Avenue Dam, with only a minor interruption near Humboldt Avenue.